rusmilov/dexterity-interface/README.md

 * For Running on the Panda:
     * Above requirements.
     * Franka Emika Panda Robotic arm with a Force Torque Sensor.
-Reference  [panda-primitives-control](https://github.com/wisc-HCI/panda-primitives-control) for the specifics.
+Reference [PandController](https://github.com/Wisc-HCI/PandaController.git) to set this up.

 ### 2. Setup LLM configs